 10 School Planning Tips When Your Child Has Food Allergies

-Most children with food allergies are happy and attend school safely every day.
-That safety and happiness is the result of planning and persistence.
-A key to success is to work cooperatively with the school to form a partnership that will support your child along the way.
+Most children with food allergies attend school safely every day.
+That safety is the result of planning and persistence.
+A key to success is to work with the school to form a partnership that will support your child along the way.